 Can I Become A Pool Alkalinity Pro?

 Can you become a pro and take care of your pool?
 Yes and yes.
-Just by learning a few simple things, you'll be well on your way to maintaining your pool like a professional that's been cleaning pools for 20 years.
+Just by learning a few simple things, you'll be well on your way to maintaining your pool like a professional that's been cleaning pools for over 20 years.
+(Wink).